 Pamela Anne Field was born in New Jersey and lived in New York City from 1980 until 1997.
 Pamela holds a Bachelor of Science degree in Cross Cultural Studies and International Affairs from Empire State College (State University of New York).
 She is an international workshop leader, speaker and healer.
 For more than twenty years Pamela has traveled throughout Spain (and Europe ) leading workshops, presenting conferences and offering healing work.
 She speaks Spanish fluently.

-Pamela is the author of two books:
+Pamela is the author of three books:

 The Woman Who Dreams Herself: A Guide for Awakening the Feminine.